 Ability to begin work at the C1 level as evidenced by a placement test score.

 Learning and Teaching Methods

 Communicative and skills oriented treatment of topics with use of group discussion, case studies, presentations, listening exercises, and pair work, etc.

-Course handouts, online platform, video taping
+Course handouts, online platform, recordings

 Description of exams and course work